yacucdeptrai/TheGioiSV/README.md

 ## Manual setup (advanced)

-If you prefer to run parts manually.
+If you prefer to run parts manually or you need to install dependencies the first time.

 ### Backend (FastAPI)
 ```powershell